 During that time you could learn several new skills, start a small business, become a better lover, make new friends, travel the world, plant a forest, help people in any kind of need, you name it.
 It is very hard to quantify and compare the return on investment from watching TV to that of becoming a brain surgeon (could you become a brain surgeon in 32,000 hours?) or a romantic lover, BUT it is a great philosophical question, and a great explanation of opportunity cost.
 I know I sound like a productivity junkie, and I am, but I am not saying you shouldn’t rest a minute in your day; rather, I am saying don’t spend over 60,000 hours watching TV during a 60-year period.
 I remember reading somewhere ( – and there is a heated discussion on who to attribute this quote to) – anyway, I think Gandhi said to his assistant that he would meditate today for 20 minutes.
 And then his assistant replied that he doesn’t have time in his very busy schedule for today!
 To which Gandhi replied, “Then I will have to meditate for an hour.”

 Finally, the asymmetric risk reward.
 It sounds more complex than it really is.
-Since I am into search engine marketing, Google AdWords and conversion rate optimization, I’ll use that as an example.
+Since I am into SEO and Google AdWords and conversion rate optimization, I’ll use that as an example.
 Let’s say your asymmetric risk reward is 1:10.
 In a nutshell, it means you risk 1 for the chance of getting back 10.
 For the sake of this explanation, let’s say, U.S. dollars are in question.
 For example, your cost per click on your AdWords campaign is $1 (I know, very low, haha), and you know that if that website visitor converts to a paid client you will get $10.
 (For the sake of this example, let’s ignore customer lifetime value.)
 But this is where many people get it wrong!
 They think that this is asymmetric risk reward.
 The truth is, sophisticated investors are 100 percent sure that 1 in 10 will convert!
 So they spend $1 knowing that in 10 clicks they will get back $10!
 It’s not an idea that, “If the website visitor converts, I will get it”; they know it will convert.
 Those are the types of opportunities they are looking for!
 If you spend $11 for 11 clicks, and only 1 person converts with a $10 return on investment, sooner or later, you are going to be out of business.
 Unless you cross-sell, up-sell, ask for referrals, sell subscriptions and “work hard and smart,” but then you are just increasing your asymmetric risk reward from 1:10 into 1:20.
 This is still asymmetric risk reward, but it’s not the same comparison.
 A great asymmetric risk reward is 1:100, where you risk 1 for the chance of getting 100.
 That way, you can miss 98 times, and still come through.